pixeldock/RxSwift-Xcode-Templates/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@pixeldock-blue.svg?style=flat)](http://twitter.com/pixeldock)

-A handful of Xcode file templates for projects that use RXSwift and MVVM
+A handful of Xcode file templates for projects that use RxSwift and MVVM

 # What this is about: